kaan-donmez/kaan-donmez/README.md

 ### Hi there 👋 I'm Kaan

-- 💬 Ask me about Frontend Techs, Backend Techs, Data Science
+- 💬 Ask me about Frontend Techs, Backend Techs, Machine Learning

 <!--
 **kaan-donmez/kaan-donmez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.